w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ### Whitelisting

-The Whitelist pallet does one thing: it allows one Origin to escalate the privilege level of another Origin for a certain operation.

 In OpenGov, it allows the Fellowship to authorise a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with certain specified commands that have been authorised by the Fellowship.

-The Whitelist pallet verifies two things:
+The Whitelist pallet allows one Origin to escalate the privilege level of another Origin for a certain operation.
+The pallet verifies two things:

 - The origin really is the Whitelisted-Root (i.e. that the referendum passed on this track)
 - The proposal has indeed been whitelisted by the Fellowship.